CrispyNuggetD/Hue-Solar-Tracker/README.md

 # Hue-Solar-Tracker
-Finding the correlation between Luxmeter in Philips Hue Motion Sensor
+Finding the correlation between Luxmeter in Philips Hue Motion Sensor.

-I can't find the equation for this, so I just went ahead and did it.
+I can't find the equation for this, so I just went ahead and did it as I needed a makeshift luxmeter for a project on solar energy sustainability in Singapore.
 If you have related knowledge, please do not hesitate to contact me.

 ## Preface